 In this episode of Talking Teaching Maxine McKew talks to Yasodai Selvakumaran about what it is that the rest of the world is noticing about Australia’s teachers.

-In this episode of Talking Teaching Kerry Elliott talks to David Hornsby about the contentious issue of how we teach reading to young students.
+In this episode of Talking Teaching, Kerry Elliott talks to David Hornsby about the contentious issue of how we teach reading to young students.
 Why can’t we agree on the fundamentals and insist on comprehensive English language training for teachers?
-David brings a common sense approach to the decades-long debate around phonics vs whole language.
+Listen to David Hornsby's common sense approach.

 Season 2 Episode 2: A challenging look at teaching teachers